azubiaga/hoax-detection/README.md

 # hoax-detection

-This is the code for the paper titled 'Early Detection of Hoaxes in Social Media Using Class-specific Embeddings'
+This is the code for the paper titled ' Early Detection of Hoaxes in Social Media Using Class-specific Embeddings'

 Preparation
 -----------